CaioPellicani/c_data_structures/README.md

 * There's no clear objectives beside learning.

-* One of the requisite of my aproach for the data structures is that they function as an library for generic types, so learning about __void pointers__ and __function pointers__ was needed
+* One of the requisite of my aproach for the data structures is that they function as an library for generic types, so learning about __void pointers__ and __function pointers__ was needed.

-* The data structures is not focus on the securite, with this understanding that it comes with NO WARRANTY
+* The data structures is not focus on the security, with this understanding that it comes with NO WARRANTY.

-* The project needed automatized tests that was developed based on [minunit tests](http://www.jera.com/techinfo/jtns/jtn002.html)
+* The project needed automatized tests that was developed based on [minunit tests](http://www.jera.com/techinfo/jtns/jtn002.html).

  -------